fleetdm/fleet/docs/01-Using-Fleet/01-Fleet-UI.md

 ![Edit Pack Targets](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/edit-pack-targets.png)

-To add queries to a pack, click on the "Add query +" link on the edit pack page.
-You will be presented with a modal where can take an existing scheduled query and add it to the pack.
-You can also define a few key details such as:
+To add queries to a pack, click on "Add query +" from the edit pack page, and select an existing query from the dropdown.
+From the add query modal you can also define the following options:

 - interval: how often should the query be executed?
 - logging: which osquery logging format would you like to use?